patrickrobrecht/posts-and-users-stats/readme.txt

 * Comments per Status
 * Users per Role
 * Users over Time

-* Diagrams which can be exported as image or PDF
-* CSV export
+All statistics are available as a diagram and as a table (which can be exported as CSV).

 After the installation you can find the statistics as subpages of *Tools*.